3/19/15

 My love for coconut knows no end.
 So when I saw an idea on Pinterest for Sno Ball Brownies, it claimed a prominent position in my brain.

-It was that awkward kid that always sits in the front row of the bus and stares at the bus driver.
-Always in your peripheral.
+It was that one kid that always sits in the front row of the bus and stares at the bus driver.
+Always in his peripheral.

 But I hadn't quite worked out how I wanted to go about making my own version yet.
 So I just kept thinking on it here and there.